jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

         //...
     }

-In many cases, only one of the argument types will offer an implementation, and a simple (direct) method handle may be returned.
+In many cases, only one of the operand types will offer an implementation, and a simple (direct) method handle may be returned.
 The complicated case arises when both offer to do the job;
 in that case,